spinkube/documentation/content/en/blog/community/spinkube-kind-rd/index.md

 ## Conclusion

 First of all, THANK YOU to all the projects maintainers and contributors!
-Without you, there won't be blog like this one.
+Without you, there wouldn't be blogs like this one.

 Secondly, as you may know or not, this is **highly experimental**, and the main purpose was more a proof-of-concept rather than a real solution.

-Lastly, SpinKube on Rancher Desktop has been tested, both by Fermyon and SUSE, and it's suggested that you [follow this howto](https://www.spinkube.dev/docs/spin-operator/tutorials/integrating-with-rancher-desktop/) for a long term environment.
+Lastly, SpinKube on Rancher Desktop has been tested, both by Fermyon and SUSE, and it's suggested that you [follow this howto](https://www.spinkube.dev/docs/spin-operator/tutorials/integrating-with-rancher-desktop/) for a long-term environment.

 Special thanks to Fermyon for hosting this (first) blog on SpinKube and thanks to anyone reaching this last line, you mean the world to me.